-- Productive Failure (Manu Kapur) is an extension of the notion of Productive Struggle that moves the discussion to more complex, technology-dense learning situations while formalizing four necessary and interdependent aspects of the learning design: (1) invoking prior knowledge, (2) highlighting key features of new concepts, (3) exploration of those features, and (4) integrating those features into the new concept.
+- Productive Failure (Manu Kapur, 2000s) is a precursor of the notion of Productive Struggle that focuses on complex, technology-dense learning situations while formalizing four necessary and interdependent aspects of the learning design: (1) invoking prior knowledge, (2) highlighting key features of new concepts, (3) exploration of those features, and (4) integrating those features into the new concept.

 - Productive Struggle (2010s) is, effectively, a mash-up of notions of Effortful Practice, Mindset, and Grit.
 It refers to a problem-based mode of Practice through which it is hoped the learner will develop both perseverance and insight while grappling with unfamiliar subject matter.

 - Rote Learning refers to approaches that emphasize repetition and memorization, with the goal of quick and accurate recall.
 It is typically encountered in contexts and disciplines where uncritical mastery of a mechanical skill or a block of information is useful.

 - Speed Learning encompasses a range of methods intended to increase memory (usually defined in terms of extent and precision of recall) without overly compromising understanding.
 While sometimes associated with Rote Learning, it typically involves active questioning and higher-order thinking skills.

 - 10,000-Hours Rule refers to a notion that rose to prominence in the early 2010s.
 It concerns the extent of focused practice necessary to achieve world-class performances.
 While rooted in research into experts across multiple realms, the notion is most often invoked as just a reference just to quantity – as opposed to quality – of practice.
 While hinting at an important truth with regard to practice, it is readily debunked if taken literally.